halflings/autonomee/README.md

 * Nearest obstacle detection (to simulate the sensor's measurements)
 * Basic probability model : particle filter. (hopefully we'll also implement one based on Kalman's filter)
 * Visualization of the robot's movements and the particles used to localize it.
+* A client/server to push commands to the car and control it (through serial ports)

 ## Dependencies